godfreyosundwa254/Phase-1-Project/README.md

 well-trained crew response, or favorable operating conditions.
 This highlights an important distinction: not all incidents lead to injuries or fatalities, especially when strong aviation safety systems are in place.

+**Conclusion**

+The aviation industry has seen substantial safety improvements over the years, driven by strict regulations and advancements in technology.
+As a result, accident rates have steadily declined.
+However, our analysis shows that risk levels still vary significantly depending on aircraft type, engine configuration, and flight purpose.

+* Single-engine reciprocating aircraft—notably models like Cessna and Piper—exhibit the highest risk, especially in personal and recreational use.

+* Twin-engine and jet-powered aircraft demonstrate much lower incident and injury rates, indicating greater reliability for commercial and executive operations.

+* Geographic hotspots within the U.S., including states like California, Florida, and Texas, underscore the need for heightened operational awareness and possibly targeted safety initiatives in high-traffic regions